metomi/rose/sphinx/tutorial/cylc/runtime/runtime-configuration.rst

 * Something going wrong in the job submission e.g:

   * A network problem.
-  * The :term:`job host` becoming un-available.
+  * The :term:`job host` becoming un-available or over-loaded.
-  * The :term:`batch system` rejecting the job due to system load.
+  * An issue with the directives.

 In the event of failure cylc can automatically re-submit (retry) jobs.
 We configure retries using the ``[job]execution retry delays`` and